dpbangera95/IMDb-Flutter/README.md

 # IMDb Flutter App

-An application built using Flutter, which fetches and displays movie info, from an opensource IMDb API.
+An application built using Flutter, which fetches and displays movie info, by consuming an opensource IMDb API.

 ## Getting Started